Quantum-Assisted Simulation: A Framework for Developing Machine Learning Models in Quantum Computing: Quantum Information Processing and Machine Learning

+The limited connectivity of qubits poses a challenge in designing efficient circuits for complex algorithms.
+While theoretical analysis may indicate the required number of qubits for a calculation, physical implementation necessitates the inclusion of auxiliary qubits for error correction and additional processing qubits to account for circuit depth and complexity.
+Shallow algorithms, such as the variational quantum eigensolver, require fewer qubits in comparison.
+Accurate initialization of qubits to their desired starting state is crucial, as errors introduced during initialization propagate and accumulate through subsequent gate operations, leading to significant computational errors.

 The coherence time of qubits should exceed the duration required for gate operations.
-As more gate operations are performed on the qubits, it becomes necessary to increase the qubits' ability to retain quantum information for a longer duration.\\
+As more gate operations are performed on the qubits, it becomes necessary to increase the qubits' ability to retain quantum information for a longer duration.

 Translating machine learning problems into the quantum domain does not have foolproof methods yet.
-It requires the development of strategies and techniques to effectively map and configure machine learning problems onto quantum systems \begin{enumerate} \item Optimal number of qubits and circuit depth to perform ML algorithms. \item Choose and configure the optimizer. \item How to design good feature maps with lesser parameters to optimally encode classical data. \item How to minimize the loss function.\item Design optimizers tailored specifically for quantum loss functions. \item Hard and intractable ML algorithms are solved heuristically.
-Hence quantum optimisation algorithms superposition all possible search states to evaluate cost functions.\item Longer coherence time for superpositioned qubits will reduce number of qubits needed for algorithms. \end{enumerate}
+It requires the development of strategies and techniques to effectively map and configure machine learning problems onto quantum systems.
+Some of the key challenges include:

+\begin{enumerate} \item[] Optimal number of qubits and circuit depth to perform \gls{ml} algorithms. \item[] Choosing and configuring the optimizer. \item[] Designing effective feature maps with fewer parameters to optimally encode classical data. \item[] Minimizing the loss function. \item[] Designing optimizers tailored specifically for quantum loss functions. \item[] Addressing hard and intractable \gls{ml} algorithms, which are often solved heuristically.
+Quantum optimization algorithms can superposition all possible search states to evaluate cost functions. \item[] Extending the coherence time for superpositioned qubits to reduce the number of qubits needed for algorithms. \item[] Developing robust methods for the initialization of qubits to minimize propagation of errors during gate operations. \item[] Addressing the challenge of scalability, as larger quantum systems are required to handle more complex datasets and algorithms. \item[] Enhancing the interpretability of quantum models to understand and trust the outcomes produced by QML algorithms. \item[] Bridging the gap between theoretical research and practical implementations to enable the application of QML in real-world scenarios. \end{enumerate}